mariamar95/hungry-goat/README.md

 # **Ηungry Goat - by Maria Markou-Inglis**
 ## **Project overview**
 ‘Hungry Goat’ is an online recipe cookbook where everyone can find vegan and veggie recipes.
-Users have the option to create an account where they can save their favourite recipes and also share their favourite recipes with everyone.
+Users have the option to create an account where they can save their favorite recipes and also share their favorite recipes with everyone.

 The site is created to promote a healthy diet and promote healthy meat alternatives/